-I like to tell the story of my second-born when it was our turn to enter Essentials.
-Here was my ten-year-old boy who hated writing and reading, refused to hold a pencil, and was the opposite of his independent older sister.
+When it was my second born child’s turn to begin CC Essentials during my third year as a tutor, my ten-year-old boy hated writing and reading, refused to hold a pencil, and was the complete opposite of his independent older sister.
 Boys and girls can be so different!
+Apart from a vague understanding of nouns and verbs, we hadn’t done anything else at home.

-The first paper we wrote showed me just how “neglectful” I had been when he wrote his name on a lined sheet of notebook paper – he wrote it on the bottom of the back of the page.
+The first paper he wrote for class showed me just how “neglectful” I had been.
+He wrote his name on the lined sheet of notebook paper… on the bottom of the back of the page.
 I hadn’t even shown my kid how to use a piece of paper?
 And now I was supposed to be his Essentials tutor in community?

-Fast-forward three years, this stubborn, still-doesn’t-like-writing kid graduated Essentials and is heading into Challenge A next year.
-By the end of his third year of class with me, he could knock out papers largely on his own with minimal guidance from me.
-And this wasn’t because we drilled and practiced over and over at home.
+Fast-forward three years, this stubborn, still-doesn’t-like-writing kid has graduated Essentials and is heading into Challenge A next year.
+By the end of his third year of class with me, he could knock out papers largely on his own with minimal guidance.
+And this wasn’t because we drilled and practiced at home.
 I’m the ultimate Essentials slacker mom I promise.
 But, if my son can do it, there is potential for all of our kids!
 We’re still going strong with Classical Conversations after eight years – my love for Essentials is one of these reasons.

-Mom #1: I’m Going to Finish Our Other Curriculum Too
+Essentials Mom #1: I’m Going to Use Grammar Curriculum Too

-It’s too much.
-Just stop your other one.
-Here’s what you may not realize.
 Essentials of the English Language (called EEL) is a high-school level grammar class – at least.
 You will be learning alongside your kid advanced grammar.
 The first couple of weeks feel like a fire hydrant blast of information.
 You might even start to doubt yourself more than you already did because it’s so much introduced all at one time, but then it slows way down with frequent review.
+Continuing with another curriculum will be too overwhelming.
+Just stop your other grammar and writing program.

-The program takes all the grammar memory work you have already learned from Foundations, incorporating it with new information and diagramming.
-There is constant review of the material which means that
+Essentials takes all the grammar memory work your child has already learned in Foundations, incorporating it into new grammar concepts through the addition of diagramming sentences.
+Throughout the year, there is a constant review of the material which means that

 when even if you don’t get it the first time, there will be plenty more opportunities.
-It even includes optional spelling lists, spelling rules, and editing practice.
+This comprehensive grammar program even includes optional spelling lists, spelling rules, and editing practice.
 You do not need to supplement with any program other than perhaps handwriting or typing.
 With the right approach though, you can incorporate those into the writing portion of Essentials class by utilizing copywork.

 If you want to add anything to Essentials, I would suggest an editing program like Fix It Grammar through IEW (Institute for Excellence in Writing).
 While there are paragraphs to edit the EEL guide, I have yet to meet a family who uses it because they are Bible paragraphs which aren’t traditional grammar.
 It makes it difficult to do.
 From what I’ve witnessed during the writing portion of class, mom’s often do not know how to edit their own children’s writing.
 Adding a specific editing portion would benefit everyone.

-Trust me: he is.
+Trust me: your child is ready for this next step into Essentials.
 It might be a bit more challenging if he’s “behind” in reading or forming letters.
 But is he really behind?
 Note: please communicate your concerns to your tutor and let us know where we can encourage.
 If I don’t know your child’s fear of reading aloud in class, I might call on him; my job is to assist you not humiliate your child.

 Each kid is at a different level.
 Even the kids in the same grade have different math, reading, writing, and presentation skills.
 While one kid rocks math, he may need help with forming a sentence and your kid is the opposite.
 This is why you, the parent who knows their strengths, are their teacher not me.
 You taper it or bring it up for their specific needs or skip an assignment based on your family’s current level of crazy.
 If it takes your kids two weeks to write a paper instead of one, do it.
 I’d much rather they go slow and understand than rush through.